raphaelsaunier/glaucal.fun/README.md

 ## How to run

-`yarn` and `yarn start` locally.
+- `yarn` and `yarn start` locally.
-`yarn build` to build it (n.b. you'll have to copy some static files manually because Parcel does some weird shit).
+- `yarn build` to build it (n.b. you'll have to copy some static files manually because Parcel 2 does some weird shit with asset revving).
-Source files (not included in this repo) are converted to the most compact and cross-browser compatible format with FFMPEG commands in `convert.sh`
+- Source audio/video files (not included in this repo) are converted to the most compact and cross-browser compatible format with FFMPEG commands in `convert.sh`.

-Most of the funcionality lovingly vibe-coded with Claude 4 Sonnet and Gemini 2.5 Pro, using the bare minimum of Vanilla JS dependencies.
+Most of the core funcionality lovingly vibe-coded with Claude 4 Sonnet and Gemini 2.5 Pro, using the bare minimum of Vanilla JS dependencies.